4 Creative Alternatives to the Hamburger Navigation

 The four corner approach is very unique, but it really helps to focus the eye to the center of the page.
 It has a simple yet unorthodox approach that makes it stand out.
 This navigation option works for centrally focused layouts, like this Proud & Punch website.
 It’s a simplified approach to a more standard navigation and guides users to search all “corners” of your website.

 The downfall of a design like this?
 It can be confusing to users who are not used to this type of website navigation.
 If you’re considering a four corner approach, be sure the page is simple, so the navigation elements don’t get lost.
-Also, make sure they’re large enough for users to identify quickly.
+Additionally, our Iowa web design team agreed that you need to make sure elements are large enough for users to identify quickly.
 The last thing you want is someone getting confused and leaving your website.

 3. Vertical Sliding Navigation

 The vertical sliding navigation is popping up rapidly, and we don’t see it slowing down anytime soon.
 What exactly is a vertical sliding navigation?
 Exactly what it sounds like!
 On the District Mobility website pictured above, simply slide over the left sidebar, and a vertical navigation appears.
 This type of design takes up less space at the top of the page, a huge benefit to going with a vertical integration.

 It leaves an uncluttered canvas, which allows you to focus on the rest of the design.
 The navigation is easy to scan so long as there is adequate spacing between the elements.
 We like this look because it leaves an overall clean aesthetic.